 The clinical record must be arranged in a logical order to facilitate the review, copy, and audit of the clinical information and course of treatment.
-Clinical records will be kept confidential in conformance with HIPPA regulations and safeguarded as outlined in CFR Title 42 and Section 1 of this manual.
+Clinical records will be kept confidential in conformance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations and safeguarded as outlined in Code of Federal Regulations (CFR) Title 42 and the Provider Administrative and Billing Manual.